darktable-org/dtorg/content/blog/2015-03-07-color-reconstruction/2015-03-07-color-reconstruction.md

 wordpress_id: 3590
 tags: blog, development, upcoming feature, bilateral, color, color reconstruction, highlights, Lab, overexposed

 **If you overexpose a photo with your digital camera you are in trouble.
-That’s what most photography related textbooks tell you – and it’s true.
+That’s what most photography related textbooks tell you&nbsp;– and it’s true.
 So you better pay close attention to your camera’s metering while shooting.
 However, what to do when the “bad thing” happened and you got this one non-repeatable shot, which is so absolutely brilliant, but unfortunately has some ugly signs of overexposure?**

 In this blog article I’d like to summarize how darktable can help you to repair overexposed images as much as possible.
 I’ll cover modules which have been part of darktable for a long time but also touch the brand new module “color reconstruction”.

-# **Why overexposed highlights are a problem?**
+## Why overexposed highlights are a problem?

 The sensor cells of a digital camera translate the amount of light that falls onto them into a digital reading.
-They can do so up to a certain sensor specific level – called the clipping value.
+They can do so up to a certain sensor specific level&nbsp;– called the clipping value.
 If even more light falls onto the sensor it does not lead to any higher reading, the clipping value is the maximum.
 Think of a sensor cell as a water bucket; you can fill the bucket with liquid until it’s full but you cannot fill in more than its maximum volume.

 For a digital camera to sense the color of light three color channels are required: red, green and blue.
 A camera sensor achieves color sensitivity by organizing sensor cells carrying color filters in a certain pattern, most frequently a Bayer pattern.